Und3rf10w/kali-anonsurf/README.md

 # **Kali-Anonstealth**

 **Kali-Anonstealth** is a port of ParrotSec's Anonsurf and Pandora designed to work seamlessly with Kali Linux.
 It enables system-wide anonymization through TOR and offers tools for secure and private usage.

+*This repo contains the sources of both the anonsurf and pandora packages from ParrotSec combined into one.*

+*This repo can be compiled into a deb package to correctly install it on a Kali system.*

 ---